quantummaid/quantummaid-tutorials/basic-tutorial/BasicTutorial.md

 # QuantumMaid - Creating Your First Application

-Learn how to create a *Hello World* QuantumMaid app.
-This guide covers:
+This tutorial will teach you how to create a basic QuantumMaid app.
+It covers:
-- Bootstrapping an application
 - Creating an use case
 - Exporting the use case via HTTP
 - Dependency injection
+- Writing an integration test
 - Packaging of the application

-## Prerequisites
-To complete this guide, you need:
+To follow this tutorial, you need:
-- less than 15 minutes
-- an IDE
-- JDK 11+ installed with JAVA_HOME configured appropriately
+- JDK 11+ installed
-- Apache Maven 3.5.3+
+- Apache Maven >3.5.3

 Make sure that Maven uses the correct Java version:
 ```bash